emmanuel-herrera-oss/ball-box/README.md

 # Ball-Box
 This program simulates a bunch of balls trapped in a box.
 Collisions between balls are modeled as perfectly elastic collisions, and collisions with the wall reduce the ball's velocity by a constant factor.
+Video of it in action: https://youtu.be/W4434Vk-xig

 ## Input
 input_handler.cpp takes keyboard/mouse input and writes the appropriate events to the event queue so that other components can react to user input.
 Here are the controls